-I am a front-end web developer, using HTML, CSS and JS to make web sites for the University of York.
+I am a front-end web developer, using HTML, CSS and JS to make web sites for Cloud Gateway.

-My development process uses Sass, NodeJS and Grunt to deliver top-notch web stuff.
+My development process uses Sass, NodeJS and Angular to deliver top-notch web stuff.

-I've been working at the University of York since January 2015.
+I worked at the University of York from January 2015 to May 2019.

-The higher education sector hasn't always been the most up-to-date when it comes to their websites, but York is implementing a brand-new digital strategy which I'm proud to be part of, and then lead, a quick-moving digital marketing team.
+The higher education sector hasn't always been the most up-to-date when it comes to their websites, but in my years at York I was proud to be part of, and then lead, a quick-moving digital marketing team.

-I'm building a responsive framework to develop a new and improved digital experience for students, alumni and staff.
+We built and developed a responsive framework to deliver a new and improved digital experience for students, alumni and staff.